jeffisenhart/datasciencecoursera/GettingAndCleaningData/CodeBook.md

      write the dataset to a file called theDataSet.txt aggregate data - take the mean of all columns (except Activity and Subject) and group by Activity and Subject
-     write this data set to a file called theSummarizedDataSet.txt
+     prefix data columns with MeanOf_ to indicate their aggregation write this data set to a file called theSummarizedDataSet.txt